zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 Informal / High Tech - Technology is involved but not providing structure:
 - Listening to music to be contemplative
-- Longplay youtube videos (like a 4 hour train ride in Norway in the snow)
+- Long-play youtube videos (like a 4 hour train ride in Norway in the snow)
 - Playing a game like "Sprit City: Lofi Sessions" that plays lofi music and encourages you to chill or journal

 ---